maxim-eyengue/Python-Codes/README.md

 Here's a breakdown of the folders and their contents:

 ### 1. **Data Engineering Zoomcamp 2025** 🛠️
-- **Description**: This folder contains my work and projects from the Data Engineering Zoomcamp 2025.
-It includes hands-on exercises, assignments, and projects related to data pipelines, ETL processes, and cloud data engineering.
+- **Description**: This folder contains my work from the Data Engineering Zoomcamp 2025.
+It includes course notes, hands-on exercises, assignments, and soon, a capstone project related to data pipelines, ETL processes, and cloud data engineering.
 - **Readme**: [DE_Zoomcamp_2025/README.md](https://github.com/maxim-eyengue/Python-Codes/blob/main/DE_Zoomcamp_2025/README.md)

 ---